-Andrew Schwartz is a Partner in the Fort Lauderdale and Tallahassee offices of Shutts & Bowen LLP, where he is a member of the Government Law and Business Litigation Practice Groups.
+Andrew Schwartz is a Partner in the Fort Lauderdale and Tallahassee offices of Shutts & Bowen LLP, where he is a member of the Business Litigation and Government Contracts practice groups.

-In law school, Andrew was an extern at the GAO’s Procurement Law Group, where he decided numerous bid protests and requests for reconsideration.
+In law school, Andrew was an extern at the GAO’s Procurement Law Group, where he worked on numerous bid protest and request for reconsideration decisions.
 He also was a law clerk in Washington, D.C., where he worked on numerous local, state and federal cases in commercial and regulatory litigation.

 - The George Washington University Law School, J.D., 2011